crusaderky/pshell/doc/api/log.rst

 .. autodata:: pshell.context_logger

 :class:`~contextvars.ContextVar`.
 Context-local logger, for use in multithreaded and asynchronous code.
-This is not inherited when creating a new thread.
+On Python 3.14t and later free-threading nterpreters, this is inherited when creating a new thread; on most other interpreters, it's not; see :attr:`sys.flags.thread_inherit_context`.
 See :mod:`contextvars` for more information on how context variables propagate.

 Set to None to use the global logger instead.

 .. autofunction:: pshell.get_logger